 Sustainability continues to be firmly embedded into the Group’s corporate strategy.
 We recognise that sustainability is a significant driver to how we manage operational risk and drive the strategic positioning of the Group for long-term business success.

 By integrating sustainability in our operational decision making and business strategy, we are able to identify potential risks and opportunities.
-Our sustainability strategy is to ensure that we minimize negative impacts and related costs on the business and on our stakeholders particularly those related to the environment and society through ensuring that there is good balance with economic success.
+Our sustainability strategy is to ensure that we minimise negative impacts and related costs on the business and on our stakeholders, particularly those related to the environment and society, through ensuring that there is a good balance with economic success.

-Our sustainability strategy is implemented by adhering to international best practices and standards held by Group companies which includes ISO9001, ISO17025 and ISO22000 to manage environmental and social issues in some of the Group companies.
+Our sustainability strategy is implemented by adhering to international best practice and standards held by the Group companies, which include ISO 9001 (Quality Management System), ISO 22000 (Food Safety Management System), ISO 14000:2015 (Environmental Management System); ISO 45000:2018 (Occupational Health & Safety Management System); ISO 17025 (competence of testing and calibration laboratories); and FSSC 22000 (Food Safety Management) to manage environmental and social issues in many of the Group’s companies.
 In addition, the Group places great emphasis on compliance with local laws, regulations and requirements in the places we operate.
-Furthermore, the Group keeps track of protocols and commitments adopted or signed by government which have a bearing on business sustainability such as the Sustainable Development Goals (SDGs) and Climate Change.
+Furthermore, the Group keeps track of protocols and commitments adopted or signed by government, which have a bearing on business sustainability such as the Sustainable Development Goals (SDGs) and Climate Change (CC).

 Our sustainability management is structured into two levels, starting at the company level all the way to the Group.
 We have sustainability teams set up in our companies, tasked with identification, evaluation and assisting in managing our sustainability impacts on economic, environmental and social issues.
 In addition, the teams are responsible for monitoring and evaluating systems from which data is collected to ensure quality and reliability.

 Our corporate strategy is to maintain a sustainable supply chain which thrives on shared values.
 Supply chain management is a critical component in our business value chain and sustains our brand name and image.
-Therefore, we provide systems which ensure that all suppliers are screened on their track record and consideration of sustainability issues such as environmental, social, behaviour, corruption, statutory compliance and human rights practices.
-We try by all means to ensure that most of our suppliers share our common values for sustainability in our value chain.
-Irvine’s Zimbabwe (Private) Limited, Colcom Division, Profeeds (Private) Limited, Probrands (Private) Limited, Associated Meat Packers (Private) Limited and National Foods Holdings provide opportunities for disadvantaged groups, small scale farmers, youths and the less privileged to be part of our supply chain through their contribution to economic empowerment of our society and sustainable development in the places of operation.
+Therefore, the Group provide systems which ensure that all suppliers are screened on their track record and consideration of sustainability issues such as environmental, social, behaviour, corruption, statutory compliance and human rights practices.
+The Group ensures that most of our suppliers share our common values for sustainability in our value chain.
+Associated Meat Packers (Private) Limited, National Foods Holdings Limited, Irvine’s Zimbabwe (Private) Limited, Colcom Division, Profeeds (Private) Limited and Probrands (Private) Limited provide opportunities for disadvantaged groups, small-scale farmers, youths and the less privileged to be part of our supply chain through their contribution to economic empowerment of our society and sustainable development in the places of operation.
 Appropriate training and support is provided to ensure quality standards are met.

-We recognise that it is critical to apply integrated thinking in the manner in which we manage the capitals of our business.
-We consider natural, human, intellectual, financial, manufacturing and social relations as capital input into our business model.
+The Group recognises that it is critical to apply integrated thinking in the manner in which we manage the capitals of our business.
+The Group considers natural, human, intellectual, financial, manufacturing and social relations as capital input into our business model.
 Therefore, sustainable management of this capital remains a critical aspect of our business strategy formulation and execution, for creating and sustaining business value for our shareholders and stakeholders in the short and long term.